 What is the best temperature to smoke cream cheese?

 225°F is the sweet spot.
-It’s warm enough to soften the interior completely and form a golden crust on the outside within a reasonable timeframe, but cool enough that the block holds its shape and doesn’t break down.
-The acceptable range is 200–225°F. You can go as low as 200°F if that’s your smoker’s minimum — it just takes a bit longer.
-Never exceed 250°F or the fat will start separating and the cheese will melt and collapse.
+It’s warm enough to soften the interior and form a golden crust, but cool enough that the block holds its shape.
+Acceptable range: 200-225°F. You can go as low as 200°F-it just takes longer.
+Never exceed 250°F or the fat separates and the cheese collapses.

 Does cream cheese melt in the smoker?

-Not at proper smoking temperatures.
-At 200–225°F, the exterior of the block slowly dehydrates and forms a thin crust that acts as a structural shell, keeping the warm, softened interior from spreading.
-The block will puff slightly and the score marks will open up, but it stays intact and holds its shape.
-Melting becomes a problem only if the temperature climbs above 250°F.
+Not at proper temperatures.
+At 200-225°F, the exterior slowly dehydrates and forms a thin crust that keeps the softened interior from spreading.
+The block puffs slightly and score marks open up, but it stays intact.
+Melting only happens if temperature climbs above 250°F.

 How long does smoked cream cheese take?